meilisearch/documentation/learn/cookbooks/running_production.md

 ## Step 2: Create user

-It is not a good idea run meilisearch as `root`.
-You should create own system user for meilisearch:
+Running applications as root can introduce security flaws in your system.
+To prevent that from happening, create a dedicated system user for running Meilisearch:

 ```bash
 useradd -d /var/lib/meilisearch -b /bin/false -m -r meilisearch
 ```

-## Step 3: Set configuration
+## Step 3: Create a configuration file

 Download default config to `/etc`: